citusdata/citus_docs/installation/multi_machine_aws.rst

 **1. Start a Citus cluster**

+.. raw:: html

-To begin, you can start a Citus cluster using CloudFormation by clicking `here <https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Citus&templateURL=https:%2F%2Fcitus-deployment.s3.amazonaws.com%2Faws%2Fcitus5%2Fcloudformation%2Fcitus5.json>`_.
+  To begin, you can start a Citus cluster using CloudFormation by clicking <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Citus&templateURL=https:%2F%2Fcitus-deployment.s3.amazonaws.com%2Faws%2Fcitus5%2Fcloudformation%2Fcitus5.json" onclick="trackOutboundLink('https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Citus&templateURL=https:%2F%2Fcitus-deployment.s3.amazonaws.com%2Faws%2Fcitus5%2Fcloudformation%2Fcitus5.json'); return false;">here</a>.
 This will take you directly to the AWS CloudFormation console.

 Note: You might need to login to AWS at this step if you aren’t already logged in.